Category Ranking

 Article Abstract

-Background: We examined ophthalmologic outcomes and periorbital management in patients with Treacher Collins syndrome (TCS).
+Background: The authors examined ophthalmologic outcomes and periorbital management in patients with Treacher Collins syndrome (TCS).

-Methods: A retrospective cohort study was performed of children with TCS treated from 2009 to 2023 at our center.
-Demographics and medical history were collected.
+Methods: A retrospective cohort study was performed of children with TCS treated from 2009 to 2023 at the authors' center.
+Demographic data and medical histories were collected.
 Primary outcomes were periorbital findings, surgical burden, and visual acuity.
 Patients were stratified by risk of vision loss based on ophthalmologic findings.

-Conclusions: In assessing long-term ophthalmological outcomes, we noted good vision despite significant periorbital anomalies.
-Though most eyelid colobomas can be managed with lubrication, those threatening corneal integrity should be repaired in infancy.
-As timely intervention may prevent visual impairment, we recommend perinatal ophthalmologist evaluation for all children with TCS.
-Our proposed vision risk scale may serve as a helpful paradigm by which to contemplate vision-related issues.
+Conclusions: In assessing long-term ophthalmologic outcomes, the authors noted good vision despite significant periorbital anomalies.
+Alhough most eyelid colobomas can be managed with lubrication, those threatening corneal integrity should be repaired in infancy.
+As timely intervention may prevent visual impairment, the authors recommend perinatal ophthalmologist evaluation for all children with TCS.
+Their proposed vision risk scale may serve as a helpful paradigm by which to contemplate vision-related issues.

 Download full-text PDF